Skip to content

 Capabilities and scopes🔗

 models.instances.<name>.deploy.capabilities sets the scopes available for that model deployment.
-Supported values are inference, which covers prediction and benchmarking, and finetuning.
+Supported values are inference, which covers prediction and benchmarking, finetuning, and affinity for affinity prediction support.

-OpenFold3 supports both scopes, while Boltz-2 and Protenix support inference only.
-For custom weights, set model_scope on each weight entry so the Hub can determine whether that weight supports inference (prediction and benchmarking), finetuning, or both.
+OpenFold3 can support inference, finetuning, and affinity, Boltz-2 can support inference and affinity, and Protenix supports inference only.
+For custom weights, set model_scope on each weight entry so the Hub can determine whether that weight supports inference (prediction and benchmarking), finetuning, affinity, or a combination of those scopes.
+Omit affinity for weights that do not support affinity prediction.

 Deploying different instances of a model with different scopes🔗